-Adjusted EBITDA introduces additional elements into the standard EBITDA calculation, which is to subtract all non-cash charges for share-based compensation, as well as other one-time expenditures.
+Adjusted EBITDA introduces additional elements into the standard EBITDA calculation, subtracting all non-cash charges for share-based compensation, as well as other one-time expenditures.
+This approach is used to normalize the reported results of the companies included in an industry analysis.
+The use of adjusted EBITDA is especially important when a business regularly engages in the use of stock options that comprise a significant part of the compensation packages of its employees, since the resulting expenses do not result in out-of-pocket negative cash flows for the business.
 This means that the full calculation of adjusted EBITDA is as follows:

 = Adjusted EBITDA

 The formula can be adjusted further to include any unusual, one-time expenditures.
 In the preceding formula, we included one-time litigation expenses as an example of such items.
 These adjustments are made when a business wants to enhance its reported cash flows in order to maximize the valuation of the business – typically as part of an effort to sell the firm.

 Adjusted EBITDA does not appear on an organization’s financial statements.
 Instead, the various elements of it must be extracted from a company’s financial statements and related disclosures, and assembled into the calculation.